-Brazil's cooperation with African countries has been intensified by South-South agreements in recent years.
-Within higher education, the cooperation has been mainly focused on the training of professionals for these countries.
-This paper aims to reflect on the experiences of international cooperation established between Brazil and Africa, especially with Portuguese speaking countries - Guinea Bissau, Angola, Mozambique and Cape Verde.
-The experiences were developed at the UTFPR Pato Branco campus, in accordance with three agreements.
-We developed a descriptive study based primarily on official documents and institutional reports.
-The analysis points to the importance of UTFPR's effective participation for the institutionalization of higher education in the National School of Administration (ENA) in Guinea-Bissau, as well as for the training of professionals at undergraduate and graduate levels and for strengthening the science and technology of these African countries.
+Brazil's cooperation with African countries has been intensified by the South-South agreements in recent years.
+Within higher education, the cooperation has been mainly focused on staff training professionals for these countries.
+This paper aims to reflect on the experiences of the international cooperation established between Brazil and Africa, especially with Portuguese-speaking countries - Guinea Bissau, Angola, Mozambique and Cape Verde - having as local UTFPR Campus Pato Branco, from three agreements.
+As such, we developed a descriptive study primarily based on official documents and institutional reports.
+The analysis points to the importance on UTFPR's effective participation in the institutionalization of higher education in the National School of Administration (ENA) in Guinea-Bissau, as well as for the training of professionals at undergraduate and graduate levels, strengthening science and technology of these African countries.